 How often do you do writers workshop?

-Then a week later (same student wrote this.)
+Then a week later (same student wrote this during writers workshop.)

 LOOKING FOR PRINT AND TEACH WRITING LESSONS?